raynamharris/organization/DCCProjectWorkPlans.md

 - 1c.
 (Eval only) CFDE activities are having a positive impact on CF DCCs’ ability to manage and use data

 ### Goal 2: Enable the uptake, reuse, and addition of NIH data and tools from future, current, and ended programs
-  2a.
+  a.
 Data and metadata structure, descriptions, and organization are optimized so data can be found and combined across data sets
-  2b.
+  b.
 Common standards, methods, tools, and processes are provided enabling data managers to load, update, maintain and version, and monitor data sets on the cloud
-  2c.
+  c.
 Common tools and processes are provided to assess and improve FAIR-ness of data and other digital objects to optimize the query, retrieval, and use
-  2d.
+  d.
 A central, externally facing, scalable portal is provided, serving as the directory to all CF data sets and tools, FAIR-ness metrics, use cases, and the like
-  2e.
+  e.
 CF DCCs and their users are engaged in the design of self-governed standards applicable to existing and future CF data programs

 ### Goal 3: Support the storage, sharing, and sustainability of CF data sets
-    3a.
-CF data sets are stored and managed in cloud environments to increase availability and accessibility of key data sets 3b.
-CF Programs use the STRIDES agreements for storage and compute, leveraging pre-paid funding from the CF
+-3a.
+CF data sets are stored and managed in cloud environments to increase availability and accessibility of key data sets -3b.
+CF Programs use the STRIDES agreements for storage and compute, leveraging
+        pre-paid funding from the CF
-    3c.
-NIH retains ownership and oversight of data sets after programs have ended 3d.
+-3c.
+NIH retains ownership and oversight of data sets after programs have ended -3d.
 Practices and policies that can accommodate new CF programs are adopted

 ### Goal 4: Provide training that maximizes a scientist’s ability to upload data and use CF data and other resources
  4a.
 Training material is provided for researchers to access, analyze and understand the CF data sets and tools provided by CF Programs
  4b.
 Use case scenarios are posted to the Data Ecosystem community 4c.
 A Data Ecosystem user guide and site documentation are created and accessible